helmutlutz/blog/docs/_pages/privacy.md

 ## In simple words
 - The website owner doesn’t collect or sell any of your data.
 - This website doesn't use cookies.
-- I use Trackboxx as an alternative to Google Analytics.
-It works without cookies and stores anonymized visitor data in accordance with GDPR regulations.
+- This website uses Trackboxx as an alternative to Google Analytics.
+Trackboxx stores anonymized visitor data in accordance with GDPR regulations.
 - The site is hosted by GitHub Pages.

 ## Third Party Inclusion
 ### Google Analytics
-This website does not use Google Analytics, or any other tracking services.
+This website does not use Google Analytics.

 ### Google Fonts
 This website uses Fonts provided by Google LLC, 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 All Fonts are hosted inside the Github Repository of this Website.
 No requests for downloading fonts are sent to Google servers when visiting this site.